Become a Bellingcat Tech fellow!

-Would you like to develop tools or methods that can help support online researchers?
-Do you have a project on your mind?
-Have you been waiting for the right space and time to work on it?
+Would you like to develop tools or methods that can support online researchers?
+Do you have a project on your mind or want to start off from one of our suggestions?

 Bellingcat’s new Tech Fellowship could be the opportunity to do just that.

 We are looking for motivated, independent technologists with the skills to develop a tool of their interest for the open source investigator community.

 Send us a proposal for a tool that you would like and are able to develop via the submission details below.
 We will select individuals or a small team consisting of two, to work on this fellowship for two to six months.